sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 ```

 `max_cached_bytes` is a soft limit on payloads retained for reuse, not a hard
 limit on process or device memory.
-The pool enforces it by evicting unleased
+The pool enforces it by evicting unleased,
-values in least-recently-used order.
-If an active caller leases a value larger
+unpinned values in least-recently-used order.
+If an active caller leases a
-than the cache budget, the pool still materializes it so the operation can
+value larger than the cache budget, the pool still materializes it so the
-proceed, keeps it resident until the lease ends, and then evicts it instead of
+operation can proceed, keeps it resident until the lease ends, and then evicts
-caching it.
-A prefetched oversized value is similarly delivered to its waiting
+it instead of caching it.
+A prefetched oversized value is similarly delivered
-caller without being retained.
-Consequently, active values and temporary
+to its waiting caller without being retained.
+Consequently, active values and
-framework allocations can exceed `max_cached_bytes`; callers that require a
+temporary framework allocations can exceed `max_cached_bytes`; callers that
-hard allocation limit must validate their working-set sizes separately.
+require a hard allocation limit must validate their working-set sizes
+separately.
 The `torch_to_nnef.tensor.residency` logger emits these decisions at `DEBUG`
-level, including whether the value is being delivered without cache retention
+level, including whether the value is being delivered without cache retention,
-or kept until its final lease ends.
+kept until its final lease ends, or retained while pinned.

 Scheduling decisions, such as which model block to prefetch next, remain with
 the caller.
 The pool only manages `OffloadedTensor` values.
 Passing a regular
-`torch.Tensor` to `acquire`, `prefetch`, `resolve`, `flush`, or `evict` raises
+`torch.Tensor` to `acquire`, `prefetch`, `resolve`, `pin`, `unpin`, `flush`, or
-`T2NErrorMisuse` immediately; ordinary tensors are already materialized and do
+`evict` raises `T2NErrorMisuse` immediately; ordinary tensors are already
-not need the residency layer.
+materialized and do not need the residency layer.